ankitwadhwa615/Deep-Agentic-Research-and-Coding-Assistant/README.md

 flutter run --dart-define=API_BASE_URL=http://YOUR_HOST:8000
 ```

+The checked-in default API URL targets the deployed Render service.
+Firebase configuration is included for Android, iOS, macOS, Web, and Windows; use a Firebase configuration for your own project before distributing a fork.
 For production, use HTTPS and configure `CORS_ORIGIN_REGEX` on the backend.

 ## Design Notes

-- All Flutter clients use the SSE endpoint for incremental responses.
+- The Flutter client uses the SSE endpoint for incremental responses; `/chat` provides the equivalent non-streaming JSON response.
 - Uploaded images are sent to the vision-capable model as multimodal content.
-- PDFs and DOCX files are stored as attachments and routed through the uploaded-file processing path.
+- PDFs are text-extracted with `pypdf`; text-based files are decoded as UTF-8.
+Other binary file types can be uploaded but are not meaningfully parsed by the current file-reading tool.
 - Conversation checkpoints use an in-memory LangGraph saver; durable conversation history is stored in SQLite.

 ## Security Notes